-As a parent, you inevitably come across moments where you’re not sure what you next step is.
+As a parent, you inevitably come across moments where you’re not sure what your next step is.
 Your preschooler’s tantrums are beginning to break the hour mark.
-A discussion with your middle schooler has resulted into an upheaval of yelling for the 12th time.
+A discussion with your middle schooler has resulted in an upheaval of yelling for the 12th time.
 You’re worried about the crowd your teen is hanging out with but you aren’t sure how to influence the situation.

 Many people finally come to therapy when their child’s struggles or circumstances of life have gotten out of hand.
 In fact, most people consider therapy for months before reaching out to connect with a professional in hopes the situation will right itself.
 Sometimes, they have decided therapy is the next step but don’t know how to get their child on board.

 This is the point where a consultation, or as I like to call them, a strategy session with a child or adolescent therapist can open up doors for you and your child.

 What does a Child/Adolescent Therapist bring to the parenting table?

 Because they don’t come with a manual, children’s behaviors can stump even the most attentive and informed parent.
 The variation in normative development is grand.
 How you respond to normal difficult behaviors will influence how the behavior evolves.
 Moreover, it sets the stage for how your child perceives themself.
 If they think that there is something wrong with them, your child’s self esteem may suffer.
 Indeed, redirection of difficult behavior frequently requires parents to have an understanding yet firm response.
 The idea is to convey that you see your child is still developing and needing your help to manage their behavior.
 Furthermore, just because a behavior is normal, doesn’t mean that it doesn’t need redirection, guidance and attention to not develop into a larger issue.